kiranpe/gcp-devops-project/README.md

 # gcp-devops-project

---> In this project we are going to use GCP(Kubernetes Engine), Terraform, Argo CD, Helm, Docker, EFK, Ansible, Promethus, Grafana, Jenkins, Python and Shell Script!!
+--> In this project we are going to use GCP(Kubernetes Engine), Terraform, Argo CD, Helm, Docker, EFK, Ansible, Promethus, Grafana, JFrog, Jenkins, Python and Shell Script!!

 --> Everyweek I am going to add my learnings on each tool and technologies!!